spacetelescope/braindump/move_to_github_#4/notes-move-to-github.rst

        will solve any issues.

-    3. Have every step and jwst_lib subpackage in a separate repo.
+Have every step and jwst_lib subpackage in a separate repo.

    This does not have the disadvantage listed in 2. above.

    Every step will have its own version -is this good or bad?
        (I vote for bad.)

-# 2 was the preferred option among those present.

 SSBDEV build
 ------------

 When we move to astroconda there will be no SSBDEV build as we know it now.
 Everyone will have to install anaconda locally and then install astroconda-dev. astroconda-dev pulls code from the master branch of all repositories on github

 Workflow
 --------